Curly underline

 And that's it!

-I saw this working in TinyMCE, the WYSIWYG editor used by Wordpress, for displaying spelling mistakes.
+I saw this working in TinyMCE, the WYSIWYG editor used by WordPress, for displaying spelling mistakes.
 Really cool!

 Note: If you're a frequent visitor to my site and the example doesn't work for you, chances are you're using a cached version of the CSS file.